-However, I’ve found that I get much better results when I focus on the behaviors more than the targets.
-When the desired behaviors – like responsibility, communication, and trust – are reinforced, suddenly the results are a natural outcome.
+However, I’ve found that I get much better results when I focus on the behaviours more than the targets.
+When the desired behaviours – like responsibility, communication, and trust – are reinforced, suddenly the results are a natural outcome.
 More often than not, hard targets are exceeded as a result.

 2. Reward what you want to see, don’t punish what you want to see less of

-As a leader, you need to constantly look for the desired behaviors in your team and recognize the employee when they demonstrate this behavior.
-A private thank you for boosting motivation, followed by a public recognition to demonstrate to the rest of the organization what behaviors are desirable.
+As a leader, you need to constantly look for the desired behaviours in your team and recognize the employee when they demonstrate this behaviour.
+A private thank you for boosting motivation, followed by a public recognition to demonstrate to the rest of the organization what behaviours are desirable.

 3. Reinforce the change

 For change to stick, simply deciding that something is a good idea and doing it once isn’t good enough.
 Reinforcement is key.
 Essentially you are building new habits and that takes time and repetition.

 Consciously practice the new employee recognition model actively until it becomes a habit.
 Constantly remind employees to recognize their peers until it becomes ingrained in the culture.

 Traditional performance reviews are not as effective as coaching.
 Partly, because it is a forum where the employee has little say in the targets, measures and sometimes (and I dare say mostly) the ratings.
 Mostly because it happens long after the actual events that lead up to the review.